 - How longer-term processes are handled, projects that require multiple contacts over time

 Looking at these samples, we can easily commiserate with customers who have experienced them.
-So, how do service organizations eliminate the issues that result in high customer effort?
+So, how do service organizations eliminate these issues and reduce high customer effort?
 Designing support for ease of use is a good place to start.
 Begin by following the process of your customer service and support functions.
 Look at how many touchpoints there are, how many times there are hand-off’s, and how many times customers need to call back for further assistance or instruction.
 Simplify the process, give authority to the front-line staff to resolve issues, and educate them to anticipate the next possible issue and address it on the first call.

 How Does High Customer Effort Impact Your Business?